-The value of investigating distantly-related organisms is illustrated in research on sleep, which remains one of the most puzzling features of animal behavior (sleep renders an organism vulnerable to predators for prolonged periods).
-Until 2000, most sleep research was performed on humans or other mammals (e.g., rodents).
-In that year, two research groups showed that fruit flies exhibit the behavioral traits of sleep-quiescence in a stereotypic posture, requiring a stronger than normal stimulation for arousal, and a need to make up for lost sleep (Hendricks et al., 2000; Shaw, Cirelli, Greenspan, & Tononi, 2000).
+exhibit the behavioral traits of sleep - quiescence in a stereotypic posture, requiring a stronger than normal stimulation for arousal, and a need to make up for lost sleep (Hendricks et al., 2000; Shaw et al., 2000).
 This opened up a new opportunity to understand sleep.
-Fruit flies manifest fewer gene duplications (discussed above) and so provide a vista into the basic mechanism.
+Fruit flies manifest fewer gene duplications (discussed earlier) and so provide a vista into the basic mechanism.
 Moreover, a rich set of experimental procedures have been developed to investigate fruit flies.
 Drawing on these, researchers have made progress in understanding the molecular processes involved in sleep (Joiner, 2016).

-To further illustrate model organism research in neuroscience, we turn to C. elegans, a small (about 1 mm in length) free-living, transparent, round worm with a lifecycle of less than three days.
+To further illustrate model organism research in neuroscience, we turn to Caenorhabditis elegans, a small (about 1 mm in length) free-living, transparent round worm with a life cycle of less than three days.
 One reason it is often selected for research is that it is the only organism for which researchers have an almost complete map of its nervous system.
-This was generated through laborious research that required slicing a worm thinly, making electron micrographs of all the slices, identifying the neurons and their projections in each slice, tracing them to adjacent slices, and then piecing the results back together (White, Southgate, Thomson, & Brenner, 1986).
-The resulting map (referred to as a connectome) was consistent across hermaphrodite worms and included 302 neurons (each named with three letters) and approximately 1000 projections between them.
+This was generated through laborious research that required slicing a worm thinly, making electron micrographs of all the slices, identifying the neurons and their projections in each slice, tracing them to adjacent slices, and then piecing the results back together (White et al., 1986).
+The resulting map (referred to as a connectome) was consistent across hermaphrodite worms and included 302 neurons (each named with three letters) and approximately 1,000 projections between them.

-This relatively simple nervous system raised the prospects of determining how neurons controlled the worm's behavior by identifying circuits within the network responsible for specific behaviors.1 Chalfie et al. (1985) identified a relatively simple neural circuit that controls a withdrawal response in response to touch-if the worm is touched in the head region, it reverses its movement, whereas if touched in the rear, it accelerates (Figure 11).
+This relatively simple nervous system raised the prospects of determining how neurons controlled the worm's behavior by identifying circuits within the network responsible for specific behaviors.
+Chalfie et al. (1985) identified a relatively simple neural circuit that controls a withdrawal response in response to touch - if the worm is touched in the head region, it reverses its movement, whereas if touched in the rear, it accelerates (Figure 11).
 The circuit is relatively easy to understand.
 For example, the sensory neuron activated by touch to the tail, PLM, is connected by gap junctions to PVC, which sends excitatory connections to motor neurons that generate forward motion.
-PLM also inhibits AVD (via a chemical synapse), thereby inhibiting backwards motion.
-In a similar way, anterior touch results in backwards movement.
+PLM also inhibits AVD (via a chemical synapse), thereby inhibiting backward motion.
+In a similar way, anterior touch results in backward movement.